avanastar/avanastar/README.md

 ## 💭 About me

-im a web and mobile developer and currently a student. i like cyber security, networking, and messing with computers in general.
+im currently a web and mobile dev student. i like cyber security, networking, and messing with computers in general.

 [//]: <> (Links)